garywiz/chaperone/README.md

 Status
 ------

-As of Saturday, 06-Jun-2015...
+As of Saturday, 16-Jun-2015...

 THIS PROJECT IS IN PRE-RELEASE PHASE, and has been uploaded here and to PyPi to prepare for a more formal release.
-I advise you do not use it yet.
-However, the released version does work in most of my test cases, and should install properly from PyPi.
+It is ready for Beta use, and documentation is now released and being completed.
+The reference section is finished.

 Some status notes: